Recipe: 6-Ingredient Espresso Chocolate Truffles

 - Make an espresso shot using your favorite Gourmesso pod.
 Set aside.

 - In a small saucepan, warm heavy cream until it hot but not boiling.
-Turn off heat and whisk in the 1.5 tablespoons espresso (do not use any more as too much water can cause the chocolate to
+Turn off heat and whisk in the 1.5 tablespoons espresso (do not use any more as too much water can cause the chocolate to seize up).

 - Add in the chocolate chips and stir until melted.
 Sprinkle with a pinch of salt, stir, and pour into a shallow pie plate.
 Refrigerate at least 4 hours or overnight.